HAPO: Training Language Models to Reason Concisely via History-Aware Policy Optimization: Experiment Setup

 Since many existing approaches build upon DeepSeek-R1-1.5B and have released code or model checkpoints, we additionally compare HAPO in this setting against several representative methods from two paradigms: universal budget forcing and query-level optimization.

 For universal budget forcing, we compare against \textbf{L1-Exact} and \textbf{L1-Max} \cite{aggarwal2025}.
 Both methods employ GRPO with a token budget penalty alongside the accuracy reward. \textbf{L1-Exact} trains models to produce responses with exactly the target budget, while \textbf{L1-Max} treats the budget as an upper bound.
 To ensure a fair comparison—since the original models were trained on a significantly larger dataset—we rerun these methods using our own training data.
 For each benchmark, the L1-Exact budget is set to the average response length of HAPO, while L1-Max is given twice that average.
-Although exploring multiple token budgets for L1 baselines may improve their length-correctness trade-offs, we avoid this to maintain fairness and limit additional inference compute and human intervention.
+Although exploring multiple token budgets for L1 baselines may improve their length-correctness trade-offs, we avoid this to limit compute and human interventions, and maintain fairness.

 For query-level optimization, we include the method proposed by \citet{arora2025}, denoted as \textbf{Query-Opt}.
 This method compares the lengths of responses for the same query in each training batch, rewarding relatively shorter responses and penalizing longer ones.
+Additionally, we evaluate \textbf{O1-Pruner} \cite{luo2025}, which uses the base model's responses to each query as a reference, to compute length and correctness rewards.